Kushim (Uruk period)

-Kushim is the earliest known recorded name of a person in writing.
-The name "Kushim" is found on several Uruk period (c.
-3400–3000 BCE) clay tablets used to record transactions of barley.
+Kushim (Sumerian: KU.ŠIM; fl. c.
+3200 BC) is supposedly the earliest-known recorded name of a person in writing.
+The name "Kushim" is found on several Uruk-period (c.
+3400–3000 BC) clay tablets used to record transactions of barley.
 It is uncertain if the name refers to an individual, a generic title of an officeholder, or an institution.